Society of Friends -- Missions

 Overview This collection is comprised of two accessions of the letters of Gilbert and Minnie Bowles.
 The collection is comprised of both private letters and public letters meant for circulation among Friends, written by Gilbert Bowles and his wife Minnie Bowles during their religious visits to India and Japan.

-Scope and Content note This collection is composed of the single, handwritten volume of Charles Evans's "Diary of a European Trip, 1861."
-The diary details Evans's voyage from Philadelphia to England including descriptions of the captain and other cabin passengers, illness on board, and the weather during the voyage.
+Overview Charles Evans was a Quaker physician and was active in the Quaker community.
+His "Diary of a European Trip, 1861" details Evans's voyage from Philadelphia to England, including descriptions of the captain and other cabin passengers, illness on board, and the weather during the voyage.
 Upon arrival in England, diary entries relate visits to Friends, Quaker meetings, and Evans's tour of England.

 Scope and Contents Records of the Foreign Missionary Association of the Philadelphia Yearly Meeting, 1921-1953, include its Minutes (1882-1921) as well as the records of its Executive Board (1883-1923), International Committee (1918-1924), Young Women's Auxiliary and other Miscellaneous reports and correspondence (1883-1923).
 Also included are records from the Committee's Branches at Downingtown, Germantown, Haverford, Moorestown, Philadelphia and West Chester Meetings.

 Identifier: SCPC-CDG-B-Great Britain-Friends Service Council

 Overview Letters, diary fragments and other miscellaneous papers.
 Primarily related to Grellet's travels in Europe, Russia and Haiti as Quaker missionary.
 Topics include his spiritual life, meeting leaders of religious denominations in Europe, with Friends and other religious sects (Saints), visits to schools, prisons, poorhouses and hospitals during travels, visits with members of European aristocracy, Russian nobility and Pope Pius VII (1819), social and religious situation in Haiti (1816).